Healthy Homes Assessment Tutira

 Tutira Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is a requirement to all Tutira and New Zealand rental houses where it is reasonably practicable to install.
+• Underfloor and ceiling insulation is mandatory in all Tutira and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords must keep records of their the conformance to the Healthy Homes Standards that apply or will be applied during the tenure of your rental home.
+• Landlords and property managers must keep records to demonstrate the compliance with each Healthy Homes Standards that apply or will be in force to their rental properties.

 Beginning 1 July 2021

-• Private landlords and property managers should make sure their rental properties conform according to Healthy Homes Standard within 90 days of a new, renewed or varied tenancy.
+• Private landlords and property managers should make sure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of any new, renewed or varied tenancy.

-• All houses that are rented out from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All households let to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes